apache/arrow/docs/source/format/Intro.rst

    :scale: 70%
    :alt: Diagram with tabular data of 4 rows and columns.

+   Diagram of a tabular data structure.

 This kind of data can be represented in memory using a row-based format or a column-based format.
 The row-based format stores data row-by-row, meaning the rows are adjacent in the computer memory:

 .. figure:: ./images/columnar-diagram_2.svg
-   :alt: Tabular data being structured row-by-row in computer memory.
+   :alt: Tabular data being structured row by row in computer memory.

+   Tabular data being saved in memory row by row.

 In a columnar format, the data is organized column-by-column instead.
 This organization makes analytical operations like filtering, grouping,